kedz/summarization-datasets/README.md

     --data-dir data
 ```

-This will create put preprocessed duc data in `data/duc-sds/`.
+This will create preprocessed duc data in `data/duc-sds/`.

 # Reddit Dataset